roryl/lucee-book/mixins.md

 2. Any components that the component extends are initialized first (going through the whole extends hierarchy)
 3. Lucee then checks the `implements` attribute of the original component and ensures that the component, or any component it extends, contains the function signatures.
 4. Lucee finishes initializing the component, calling the implicit constructor area

+This inheritence mixin method will work with both include and copy style mixins.